 The hospital became a Critical Access Hospital on July 24, 2002, and increased the Medical Surgical licensed beds to 24, reducing nursing home beds to 29, in 2005.

 In 2006 the hospital transferred ownership of Home Health Care and Hospice to Pacific Home Health and Hospice.
 In 2010 the hospital increased the nursing home beds back to 29 and leased the extended care unit to Aidan Senior Living.

 The Reedsport Medical Clinic became part of the Lower Umpqua Hospital District on December 1, 2005 and in 2006 Nuclear Medicine was added.

-The electronic health record (EHR) was implemented in 2011.
+The electronic health record (EHR) was implemented in 2011 and upgraded in 2014.